 - For anaplastic thyroid cancer, clinical trials are studying combination chemotherapy.
 One study is comparing the results of either carboplatin (Paraplatin) and paclitaxel (Taxol) alone or with an experimental drug, combretastatin A4 phosphate (CA4P, fosbretabulin, Zybrestat).

-- For advanced thyroid cancer that does not respond to surgery and/or I-131 treatment, clinical trials are studying several targeted therapies called vascular endothelial growth factor (VEGF) inhibitors, which may block the formation of new blood vessels that are necessary for tumor growth.
-In a 2013 study, the drug sorafenib (nexavar) was found to keep metastatic differentiated thyroid cancer from worsening if I-131 treatment doesn’t work.
+- For later-stage differentiated thyroid cancer that does not respond to surgery and/or I-131 treatment, or stops responding, clinical trials are studying several targeted therapies called vascular endothelial growth factor (VEGF) inhibitors, which may block the formation of new blood vessels that are necessary for tumor growth.
+One is called lenvatinib (E7080) and more details can be found in a 2014 study.
 Other VEGF inhibitors being studied include axitinib and pazopanib.
 Another VEGF inhibitor, AMG 706 or motesanib diphosphate, was shown in a phase II clinical trial to shrink tumors or delay the growth of them in some people with advanced thyroid cancer.
 Also, in patients whose tumors showed a genetic mutation known as BRAF V600E, the tumors responded better to the investigational drug.
 Dabrafenib is also being researched for those tumors with the BRAF genetic mutation.

 - New approaches being tested for thyroid cancer that doesn’t respond to I-131.
 One drug being studied is called selumetinib (AZD6244), which is being tested to see if it helps boost I-131 absorption in treating advanced thyroid cancer.
 Other drugs being looked at include the combination of temsirolimus and sorafenib.